IBM-Cloud/docs/troubleshoot/ts_apps.md

 {: tsCauses}

 Use one of the following methods to specify your disk quota.
 The maximum disk quota that you can specify is 2 GB.
-If 2 GB is still not enough, try an external service such as [Object Store](/docs/services/ObjectStorage/index.html){: new_window}.
+If 2 GB is still not enough, try an external service such as [Object Store](/docs/services/ObjectStorage/index.html).
 {: tsResolve}

   * In the manifest.yml file, add the following item: